Dinozaurs: Episodes

 Skeletal remains of a supersaurus are found.
 Rena and Kaito go with Naomi to look at it.
-Dark Dragon promises Diamond Ryugu that he'll defeat the Dino Knights by taking control of the supersaurus skeleton.
+Dark Dragon promises Diamond Ryugu that he will defeat the Dino Knights by taking control of the supersaurus skeleton.
 The supersaurus drains Dino Tricera, Stego and Mammoth's life force just by touching them.
 Tyranno must find a way to fight the beast without touching it.